cyberark/conjur-spring-boot-sdk/README.md

 # Prerequisites

+The following are prerequisites to using the Spring Boot Plugin.

 ## Conjur OSS setup

-It is assumed that Conjur (OSS or Enterprise) and the Conjur CLI have already been installed in the environment and running in the background.
+Conjur (OSS or Enterprise) and the Conjur CLI are installed in the environment and running in the background.
-If you haven't done so,follow these instructions doucmented for .If you haven't done so,follow the instructions for installation of the
+If you haven't yet done so, follow the instructions for installing [OSS](https://www.conjur.org/get-started/quick-start/oss-environment/) or [Enterprise](https://www.conjur.org/get-started/quick-start/oss-environment/).
-[OSS](https://www.conjur.org/get-started/quick-start/oss-environment/) and for installation of [Enterprise](https://www.conjur.org/get-started/quick-start/oss-environment/).

-Once Conjur and the Conjur CLI are running in the background, you are ready to start setting up your Spring Boot application to work with our Conjur Spring Boot Plugin.
+Once Conjur and the Conjur CLI are running in the background, you can start setting up your Spring Boot application to work with our Conjur Spring Boot Plugin.

 ### Setup

-The Conjur Spring Boot Plugin can be imported manually through building the source code locally, or by using a dependency configuration to import from Maven Central.
-Please refer to the following instructions for your specific use case.
+You can import the Conjur Spring Boot Plugin manually by building the source code locally or using a dependency configuration to import from Maven Central.
+For information about your specific use case, see the following instructions.

-#### Using the Source Code
+#### Using the source code

-You can grab the library's dependencies from the source by using Maven
+You can grab the library's dependencies using Maven:

-To do so from the source using Maven, follow the setup steps below:

-1. Create new Maven project using an IDE of your choice
+1. Create a new Maven project using an IDE of your choice.
-2. If you are using Maven to manage your project's dependencies, include the following Conjur Spring Boot Plugin dependency snippet in your `pom.xml` under `<project>`/`<dependencies>`:
+2. If you are using Maven to manage your project's dependencies, include the following Spring Boot Plugin dependency snippet in your `pom.xml` under `<project>`/`<dependencies>`:

 ```xml
        <dependency>